Transgender Troops Will Face Obstacles After Supreme Court Order

 Federal judges in the lower courts in California; Maryland; Washington, D.C.; and Washington state had previously issued orders blocking the ban, saying the policy appeared to be unconstitutional discrimination.
 The Pentagon did not stand in the way of those rulings.

+The Administration sought to fast-track the arguments by asking the Supreme Court to directly decide whether trial judges were correct in blocking the ban, which would have bypassed the federal appeals court.
+Instead, the justices decided to let the lawsuits play out in lower courts.

-GLAD’s Jennifer Levi, a lead co-counsel in case in U.S. District Court for the District of Columbia, said the Supreme Court “saw through the Administration’s contrived efforts to gin up a national crisis” by allowing the lower cases to proceed, but acknowledged today’s decision will have lasting repercussions.
+GLAD’s Jennifer Levi, a lead co-counsel in case in U.S. District Court for the District of Columbia, said the Supreme Court “saw through the Administration’s contrived efforts to gin up a national crisis” by allowing those cases to proceed, but acknowledged today’s decision will have lasting repercussions.

 “Unfortunately, the court’s stay of the lower courts’ preliminary orders means that courageous transgender service members will face discharges while challenges to the ban go forward,” she said in a statement.
 “The Trump Administration’s cruel obsession with ridding our military of dedicated and capable service members because they happen to be transgender defies reason and cannot survive legal review.”